(Uhm yeah, I lost a key there on my laptop)

 Even when people at my office had ‘nominated’ me as an unofficial translator – I still feel that I’m not good enough.

-Even when some of our projects managers who are Australians had asked before “Why do you sounds so American, Maureen?” – I still feel I’m not good enough.
+Even when some of our projects managers who are Australians had asked before “Why do you sound so American, Maureen?” – I still feel I’m not good enough.

 That no matter how hard I try, I will never write as good as everyone else and this thought has been weighing me down lately.